shrreeeehari/guestRecognition/README.md

 # guestRecognition
-Have a look at the Project_Report to have clear insights on this project.
+Have a look at the Project_Report to have detailed insights on this project.